 Grades4 to 12

 In the ClassroomBookmark and save this site as a resource for Native American, American History, health, and other units.
 View videos on your interactive whiteboard (or projector) together.
-Have groups of students view videos on individual tribes, then challenge students to create a newspaper article using the Newspaper Clipping Generator or use an online tool such as Interactive Two Circle Venn Diagram (reviewed here) to create a visual comparison of tribal beliefs-- or perhaps comparing with "mainstream" beliefs in their own culture.
+Have groups of students view videos on individual tribes, then enhance learning by challenging students to create a newspaper article using the Newspaper Clipping Generator or use an online tool such as Interactive Two Circle Venn Diagram, reviewed here, to create a visual comparison of tribal beliefs-- or perhaps comparing with "mainstream" beliefs in their own culture.

 Grades6 to 12

 In the ClassroomThis is a tremendously rich resource for bringing home the reality of the Holocaust using the words and images of survivors.
 The number of Holocaust Survivors is dwindling, and we risk losing the full impact of their experience without sites like IWitness.
 Search the interview archives by keyword or subject and view individual stories.
 Use the editing tools to collect portions of interviews into a new video presentation.
 Create class projects and group them by classroom section and collect multiple student presentations.
 The site is flexible and geared toward educators.
 Because it is in Beta, feedback is actively solicited, and teachers can help shape how the site can be used.
 Don't miss the lesson plans and activity plans as well as a good collection of other resources.
 The site has clearly delineated technology requirements; it would be wise to consult those prior to planning an activity.